TASagent/TASagentTwitchBotCore/README.md

-# TASagent Twitch Bot
+# TASagent Stream Bot

-My extensible, modular C# twitch bot development framework.
+My extensible, modular C# stream bot development framework (for integration with Twitch) .

 ## How do I use this?